Talor Gooch

-Talor Gooch (born November 14, 1991) is an American professional golfer.
+Talor Keith Gooch (born November 14, 1991) is an American professional golfer.

 Early life and amateur career

 Gooch was born in Midwest City, Oklahoma.
 He played college golf at Oklahoma State University.
 He was already drawing notice for his talent as a six-year-old.
 His father, Ron Gooch, played minor league professional baseball in the Texas Rangers organization.

 Professional career

 Gooch played on the PGA Tour Canada in 2015 and 2016.
 His best finish was second at the 2015 Syncrude Boreal Open.
 In December 2016, he tied for 23rd place in the Web.com Tour qualifying tournament to earn a place on the Web.com Tour in 2017.
 In August 2017, he won the News Sentinel Open.
 He finished sixth on the regular season money list to earn his PGA Tour card.

-On the 2017-18 PGA Tour, Gooch made 12 cuts in 27 events with a best finish of T13 at the Wells Fargo Championship.
+On the 2017–18 PGA Tour, Gooch made 12 cuts in 27 events with a best finish of T13 at the Wells Fargo Championship.
 He finished 139th on the FedEx Cup points list to retain conditional status for the following season.
 He had two top-5 finishes early in the 2018–19 season and finished 101st on the FedEx Cup points list.

 In November 2021, Gooch won his first PGA Tour event at the RSM Classic in Sea Island, Georgia.
 Gooch shot a final round 6-under-par 64 to win by three strokes.